misutesu-desu/MudaRemote/README.md

 3. Double-click `MudaRemote.exe`.
 The Settings window will open instantly!
 4. Fill in your **Token** and **Channel ID**, then click **▶ Launch Bot**.

-> **⚠️ Antivirus Warning:** Because this is a compiled Python bot that interacts with Discord tokens, Windows Defender or your Antivirus will likely flag it as a virus.
-This is a **False Positive** caused by the compiler.
-The code is 100% open-source.
-Just click *"More Info" -> "Run Anyway"*.

 ---

 ### Option 2: The Developer Way (Mac / Linux / Python)